renancaraujo/watchsteroids/README.md

 ## Running:

-- See how to run on a watch device here:
+- See how to run on a watch device [here](https://developer.android.com/training/wearables/get-started/debugging#wifi-debugging).
 - This also runs on android devices, but it's not optimized for it.

 This project contains 3 flavors: